Land Use Bylaw Rewrite

 Online survey

-March 17-April 17, 2026 (not yet open) | Take our short online survey that will help us understand challenges, gaps, and opportunities that you encounter with the current bylaw.
+March 17-April 17, 2026 | Take our short online survey that will help us understand challenges, gaps, and opportunities that you encounter with the current bylaw.

 We will share all upcoming opportunities to learn more about the project and share your perspective on this webpage.
 You can also subscribe for direct updates on this project by subscribing to the project newsletter on the right hand banner.